Automatic lubrication system: Dual-line parallel system

 A dual-line parallel system also uses hydraulic pressure to apply lubricant in measured amounts.
 In an alternating pattern, one line is building hydraulic pressure while the other is venting pressure.
 The dual-line parallel system can apply lubricant to hundreds of lubricant distribution points located over several thousands of feet while using a single pump and relatively small diameter feed lines.

 Multi-point direct lubricator system

-A multipoint direct lubricator system uses a control system, to engage a drive motor, to turn a set of cams, which activate injectors at the lubricant distribution points.
+A multi-point direct lubricator system uses a control system, to engage a drive motor, to turn a set of cams, which activate injectors at the lubricant distribution points.
 This type of system is easy to designs and troubleshoot.
 It can achieve automatic lubrication without accessories.